vzvezda/asyncdrop/article/async-dest.md

 }
 ```

-First let address the concern that Rust has `mem::forget()` that makes it possible to have object destroyed without running it destructor.
-It would be unsound if someone deallocate `KernelRead` while OS writing into it.
-But we have the Pin for the rescue, its "Drop guarantee" says that "its memory will not get invalidated or repurposed from the moment it gets pinned until when drop is called".
-As the `KernelRead` is !Unpin we can be sure that either the `KernelRead` memory is valid or its `drop()` was called.
+First let's address the concern that Rust has `mem::forget()` that makes it possible to have object destroyed without running it destructor.
+So one can deallocate `KernelRead` while OS is writing into it.
+But we have the `Pin` for the rescue: its "Drop guarantee" says that "its memory will not get invalidated or repurposed from the moment it gets pinned until when drop is called".
+As the `KernelRead` is !Unpin we can be sure that once I/O was scheduled (thus future was pinned), it either the `KernelRead` memory is valid or its `drop()` was called.

-So when execution is in the destructor for `KernelRead` future it has to wait until kernel confirm it no longer writes into the buffer. `nested_loop()` function runs until kernel confirms that this is ok to have memory region de-allocated.
-So looks like drop() is blocked, but can we continue execution of other async task?
+So when execution is in the destructor for `KernelRead` future it has to wait until kernel confirms it no longer writes into the buffer. `nested_loop()` function runs until kernel confirms that this is ok to have memory region de-allocated.
+So looks like `drop()` is blocked, but can we have execution of other async tasks continued?

 ## N = 0

-Lets look on this example.
+Lets look at this example.

 ```rust
 async fn cleanup(rt: &Rc<toy::Runtime>) { /* ... */ }